-- Prevailing in a California Environmental Quality Act lawsuit on behalf of community groups to halt a 3600-unit subdivision on undeveloped land — home to sensitive species and vulnerable to flash floods — outside of San Bernardino.
+- Prevailed in a California Environmental Quality Act lawsuit on behalf of community groups to halt a 3600-unit subdivision on undeveloped land — home to sensitive species and vulnerable to flash floods — outside of San Bernardino.

-- Advising on real estate and public trust matters to further a multi-agency project at the site of former Candlestick Park, which will include substantial affordable housing and redevelop the Candlestick Point State Recreation Area.
+- Advised on real estate and public trust matters to further a multi-agency project at the site of former Candlestick Park, which will include substantial affordable housing and redevelop the Candlestick Point State Recreation Area.

 Community Service, Publications, and Recognitions

 - Northern California Super Lawyer Rising Star, 2022.

 - Member, League of California Cities’ Committee on Attorney Development and Succession.

 - Author (former), California Bar Environmental Law Section’s Environmental Law Update.

 - Sky Stanfield, Seph Petta and Sara Baldwin Auck, Interstate Renewable Energy Council, Inc., Charging Ahead: An Energy Storage Guide for Policymakers (Apr.
 2017).